Effects of the detection loophole on rival entanglement attestation techniques: Detection loophole in Entanglement detection

 \subsection{Evaluation of $p_2$ and $p_3$ moments}

 In this section, we first discuss about the detection of entangled states through evaluation of $p_2$ and $p_3$ moments of partial transposition \cite{P3PPT-maint}.
-Then we implement the same type of error and explore its effects.
+Then we implement the same type of error {as implemented in the case of state tomography} and explore its effects.

 Let us consider a $n$ qubit system.
 We make two partitions of this system, say $A$ and $B$. $|A|$ and $|B|$ are the number of qubits in the subsystems $A$ and $B$, respectively.